Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Theoretical framework

-gives the equations of motion of the scale parameters $\lambda_{c, z}(t)$ in Eq.~(\ref{Eq-13}).
-According to Eq.~(\ref{Eq-15}), the variational space in Eq.~(\ref{Eq-19}) is limited in the configuration space of the Slater determinants, so that the scaling method is in the time-dependent HF theory.
+Note that the sum-rule-scaling method must be in TDHFA in the present framework because the variational space in eq.~(\ref{Eq-19}) is limited in the configuration space of the Slater determinants according to eq.~(\ref{Eq-15}).